CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 After creation of a project, the PI/PM can invite additional standard users to the project:
 * [How to add members to project](../../accounts/how-to-add-members-to-project)

-**Note the special restrictions on project members for projects with access to Helmi!** During the pilot phase, access is limited to academic non-commercial use for users affiliated with a Finnish higher education institution or research organisation.
+**Note the special restrictions on project members for projects with access to Helmi!** During the pilot phase, access is, for example, limited to academic non-commercial use for users affiliated with a Finnish higher education institution or research organisation.
+The project PI is responsible for ensuring that the Helmi Terms of Use are followed.

 ## Connecting to LUMI